Breach of Warranty Lawsuit

 These lawsuits are usually filed in state or federal court, and they allow consumers to recover damages for defective or irreparable items.
 Importantly, under the MMWA a prevailing plaintiff may recover legal fees, which means a person can pursue a breach of warranty lawsuit at no cost to them.

 The MMWA covers goods and products, not services.
-The most common items at the center of lemon law cases are cars, RVs, boats, and mobile homes.
-However, the statute applies to almost any consumer product that comes with a warranty and costs more than $10.00.
+While the most common items at the center of lemon law cases are luxury vehicles, the statute applies to almost any consumer product that comes with a warranty and costs more than $10.00.
 Thus, household items like electronics, appliances, HVAC units, and exercise equipment also qualify.

 Most lemon law lawsuits involve some combination of the following: